DavidRambo/dnr-hugo/content/portfolio/publications/index.md

 ### Contact Traces: On the Creative Technology of Videogame Gore

-Forthcoming in *Discourse: Journal for Theoretical Studies in Media and Culture*
+Forthcoming in *Discourse: Journal for Theoretical Studies in Media and Culture*, 42.3 (Fall 2020).

 ![Hotline Miami](hotline-miami.png)